elliotlarson/dev-notes/books/start-small-stay-small-a-developers-guide-to-launching-a-startup.md

 > Outsourcing aspects of your business is the single most powerful approach I've seen to increasing your true hourly rate as an entrepreneur

+### Developer to entrepreneur

+The thing you are good at as a developer is not all that important in entrepreneurship.
+Finding the right niche market comes first, solid marketing to this market comes next, something aethetically pleasing to this market comes third... then fourth, functionality.
+The author says:

+> Market comes first, marketing second, aesthetics third, and functionality a distant fourth

+> **In the same market, the product with better marketing wins.
+Everytime.**

+You need to fail fast and recover quickly.

+Don't expect instant gratification.